Zen-Possum/TA-Admin-Tools/README.md

 **TODO**
 * Make compatible with more advanced formatted messages
-* Implement an appropriate delay
+* Implement a GUI
-* Work out if a message being blocked breaks it
+* Create built in API interaction to obtain the list of users from specified parameters